 - Loop Scissors

 Handy Scoopers help children develop the muscles in their hands needed for writing and cutting with scissors.
 Children use their thumb, index, and middle fingers to open and close the scoopers just like scissors.
-The holes allow children to catch-and-release for added fun during water play!
+The holes allow preschoolers and toddlers to catch-and-release for added fun during water play!

 Wind-up toys aren’t just super fun, they’re also perfect for exercising little fingers and hand muscles!

-Teachers love traingular crayons and pencils because they don’t roll all over the tables – and floors!
-Kids love them because they’re easy to hold.
-Help your kids develop proper pencil grip with triangular crayons and pencils in your classroom.
+Teachers love triangular crayons and pencils because they don’t roll all over the tables – and floors!
+Toddlers love them because they’re easy to hold.
+Help your preschoolers develop proper pencil grip with triangular crayons and pencils in your classroom.

 These eyedroppers put a fun, educational twist on water play while building fine motor skills too!

-These lacing vehicle beads are perfect for developing the small muscles in the hands needed for cutting and writing, oral language, counting, color recognition and more!
+These lacing vehicle beads are a perfect toy for developing the small muscles in the hands needed for cutting and writing, oral language, counting, color recognition and more!

 Loop scissors are perfect for young children just learning how to cut.
 They’re specially designed to make even the beginner feel comfortable and confident cutting.
 The blades open automatically, just squeeze and cut!